arangodb/docs/3.4/aql/operators.md

 ---
 layout: default
-description: AQL supports functions to allow more complex computations.
-Functions can be called at any query position where an expression is allowed.
+description: ArangoDB Query Language AQL supports a number of operators that can be used in expressions.
+There are three kind of operators described below.
 title: ArangoDB Query language (AQL) Operators
 ---
 Operators